open-learning-exchange/open-learning-exchange.github.io/pages/mi/mi-github-issues.md

 Now, go to your forked repository on GitHub by visiting `https://github.com/YourUsername/YourUsername.github.io`.
 GitHub will detect that you recently pushed a new branch.

 1. Click on the green button labeled "Compare & pull request." ![Compare & Pull](image/mi-compare-pull.png)
-2. On the new page, provide a title and description for your pull request.
+2. On the new page, provide a title and description for your pull request, for example `update mi-step4.md`.
    - Add ` (fixes #IssueNumber)` to the end of your title when applicable.
    - Follow the pull request template and fill out the necessary details in the description.
      - Make sure you include the raw.githack link in your pull request description.